Goullies/Module-5-Challenge/README.md

  ## Part 2: Retirement Planning

- Using portfolio data, the tools created model Monte Carlo Simulations over 5, 10 and 30 years and look at the distribution to calculation the expected portfolio return at 95% upper and lower confidence intervals using different initial investment amounts.
+ Using portfolio data, the tools created model Monte Carlo Simulations over 5, 10 and 30 years and look at the distribution to calculate the expected portfolio return at 95% upper and lower confidence intervals using different initial investment amounts.

  Using a simular tool, projections were then undertaken for early retirement options with Monte Carlo Simulations completed on an intial investment over periods of 5 and 10 years.